Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 According to the International Energy Agency (IEA), renewable capacity will meet 35% of global power generation by 2025.
 The IEA foresees solar PV to reach 4.7 terawatts (4,674 GW) by 2050 in its high-renewable scenario, of which more than half will be deployed in China and India, making solar power the world's largest source of electricity.
 This growth is expected to continue, with the International Energy Agency projecting that solar PV will account for 4.5% of total global electricity generation.

-Comparison between the number of installed solar PV in 2021 and 2022 represents a significant increase in solar energy capacity, demonstrating the rapid growth of this renewable energy source.
+A comparison between the number of installed solar PVs in 2021 and 2022 represents a significant increase in solar energy capacity, demonstrating the rapid growth of this renewable energy source.

 Solar Power Growth and Capacity